 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your estradiol injection.
+Call your doctor for instructions if you miss an appointment for your Depo-Depo-Estradiol.

 What happens if I overdose?